gadicc/meteor-sitemaps/README.md

 The obvious example is <code>/sitemap.xml</code>.
 You can call the function more than once to have many different (types of) sitemaps.
-The URL is added to the output of /robots.txt automatically.
+The URL is added to the output of /robots.txt automatically (since 0.0.4).

 Note that the location is [important](http://www.sitemaps.org/protocol.html#location).
 A sitemap can only reference other URLs in it's own path or descendant paths.  e.g. /sitemap.xml